hthan18/cse15l-lab-reports/index.md

 3. Chocolate

 ---
-'Just learning to use basic syntax'
+'Just learning to use basic syntax' here I used backticks.

 ```
 These are characters inside a code block.